k0001/k0001.github.com/articles/opaleye-sot.md

 define a new `ProductProfunctor` instance for each different Haskell representation we would like to use for mapping SQL rows.
-For these reasons, we will use `HList` as the preferred container for all our SQL row mapping needs, which gives us an uniform way to work with different SQL rows.
+For these reasons, we will use `HList` as the preferred container for all our SQL row mapping needs, which gives us a uniform way to work with different SQL rows.

 Armed with `HList`, we can now to try map between it and an actual SQL row in different Opaleye scenarios.
 We will use this contrived but comprehensive SQL as